Dental Crowns and Bridges in Apex, NC

 - Supporting adjacent teeth: In cases where the neighboring teeth have large fillings, a fixed dental bridge may be the best option since the teeth will require dental crowns to support the bridge.
 This method serves a dual purpose by restoring your missing tooth and improving the teeth around it!
 Immediate results: Dental implants can take four to six months for implants to anchor to the bone and replacement teeth to be attached.
 Some of our Apex, NC patients enjoy the immediate benefit of a dental bridge, even if the solution is temporary while they heal during the dental implant process.
 If you need a tooth extracted for a dental implant or dentures, a dental bridge can prevent living with a missing tooth while you heal.

 Taking care of your dental prosthetics is essential when protecting your investment.
 You can brush and floss a dental crown regularly.
 A dental bridge will require a little extra effort to keep it clean.
 You will need to use a small brush or specially designed floss to clean under your dental bridge to prevent gum disease.
-Keeping regular dental cleanings is also essential for our dental team at Olive Chapel Family Dentistry to keep track of any changes or potential dental issues.
+Keeping regular dental cleanings are also essential for our dentist to keep track of any changes or potential issues.

 With proper care and maintenance, your dental crown or bridge can last 10 to 15 years, which makes this an important investment in your appearance and oral health.

 Contact Our Dentist Office in Apex, NC to Get Started!

 If you have a missing or cracked tooth, you don’t have to live in discomfort or embarrassment.
 You have many tooth restoration options; our dentist can work with you to pick the best tooth solution for your situation.
 We know that the process can seem overwhelming or out of reach, but our dental staff will make the entire process comfortable and stress-free.